HeekangPark/jekyll-hk-api-doc/README.md

     method: post
     description: |
       Issue <code>access token</code> and <code>refresh token</code>
-      * Currently, the api is using <code>http</code> and it does have vulnerability of sending plain password, but it will soon be updated to <code>https</code>.
       * <code>access token</code>s will be expired 10 minutes after they are issued.
       * <code>refresh token</code>s will be expired 2 weeks after they are issued.
     params: